-Electrical cardioversion is a treatment for a heartbeat that isn't normal, such as atrial fibrillation.
-It uses a brief electric shock to reset your heart's rhythm.
-Before the treatment, you will get medicine to make you sleepy.
+Electrical cardioversion is done to reset the abnormal rhythm (such as atrial fibrillation) of the heart with a quick electric shock.
+You will be given sleeping medication prior to the therapy.
 You should not feel any pain.
 Your doctor will put patches on your chest.
 Or you might get them on both your chest and back.
-They send a brief electric current to your heart.
-In most cases, this restores the heart's normal rhythm right away.
+They send a small electric current through your body to your heart.
+In most situations, this immediately restores the heart's regular rhythm.

 Cardioversion itself takes about 5 minutes.
 But the whole procedure will likely take about 30 to 45 minutes.
 That includes time to recover.
 Abnormal heart rhythms sometimes come back after the treatment.
-You may need to take medicines.
-These may help your heart keep its normal rhythm.
+You may need to take medication to help your heart keep its normal rhythm.

 - Make sure your doctor and the hospital have a copy of your advance directive.
 If you don't have one, you may want to prepare one.
 It lets others know your health care wishes.
 It's a good thing to have before any type of surgery or procedure.

 - If you have diabetes, ask the doctor how to adjust your diabetes medication(s).

 - If you take an anticoagulant (“blood thinner”), such as Coumadin (warfarin), ask the doctor for specific guidelines about taking it on the day of the procedure.